johnathon-smith/telco_churn_project/README.md

 ##### Plan -> Acquire -> Prepare -> Explore -> Model
 > - Establish a baseline accuracy to determine if having a model is better than no model and train and compare at least 3 different models.
 Document these steps well.
-> - Train (fit, transform, evaluate) multiple models, varying the algorithm and/or hyperparameters you use.
+> - Train (fit, transform, evaluate) multiple models, varying the algorithm and/or hyperparameters.
 > - Compare evaluation metrics across all the models you train and select the ones you want to evaluate using your validate dataframe.
 > - Feature Selection (after initial iteration through pipeline): Are there any variables that seem to provide limited to no additional information?
 If so, remove them.
 > - Based on the evaluation of the models using the train and validate datasets, choose the best model to try with the test data, once.